 - USS Von Steuben, commissioned 1964, recycled

-Submarines have long been a crucial element of the U.S. Navy’s fleets, but these important warships have also caused a lot of harm to some of the men and women who serve don them.
-If you served on any of these submarines that contained asbestos and you later got sick, you can make a claim with the Veterans Administration to receive pay and medical care.
-Let a mesothelioma advocate help you and guide you through the claims process.
+Submarines have long been a crucial element of the U.S. Navy’s fleets.
+These important warships have also caused a lot of harm to some of the men and women who served on them and other Navy ships.

 If you or a loved one has mesothelioma and served in the Navy, you can make a claim with the U.S. Department of Veterans Affairs to receive pay and medical care.
 The VA medical facilities in Boston and Los Angeles include specialists in mesothelioma and are among the best places to receive treatment.